Mac-Tj-NY/Uhlig_Toolkit_in_Python/README.md

 NOTE:

-* As a check before uploading to this repository, I ran the example models using both my Python code and Uhlig's MATLAB code.
-I then  compared, not only output matrices and graphs, but also intermediate matrices.
+* As a check before uploading to this repository, I ran the examples using both my Python code and Uhlig's MATLAB code.
+I then compared, not only output matrices and graphs, but also step-by-step intermediate matrices.
 Best as I can tell, these are identical for all models.
 That said, I am aware that there maybe discrepancies between the eigenvalues and eigenvectors computed by Python compared to MATLAB.